hoangduytran/blender-manual/manual/render/cycles/render_settings/sampling.rst

 .. _bpy.types.CyclesRenderSettings.min_transparent_bounces:

 Min Transparent Bounces
-   Minimum number of transparent bounces.
+   Minimum number of :ref:`transparent <render-cycles-light-paths-transparency>` bounces (more specifically "passthroughs").
 Setting this higher reduces noise in the first bounces, but can also be less efficient for more complex geometry like hair and volumes.

 .. _bpy.types.CyclesRenderSettings.use_layer_samples: